-Pathway to Finland program helps you prepare for higher education studies and reach the skill level needed for university admission.
-After completing the program, you will be eligible to progress to degree studies at one of our partner universities in Finland!
-Read more about the Pathway to Finland here.
+Pathway to Finland program certainly helps you prepare for higher education studies and reach the skill level needed for university admission.
+After completing the program, you surely will be eligible to progress to degree studies at one of our partner universities in Finland!
+Read more about the Pathway to Finlandhere.

 What is the best part about teaching pathway students?

-“Majority of the students are very motivated.
-They do their assingments really well, and the group is full of great people.
-So far the students have been academically very smart!”
+“The majority of the students are very motivated.
+They do their assignments really well, and the group is full of great people.
+So far, the students have been academically very smart!”

 What difficulties have you noticed?

 “Finnish schools and universities have lot of essay writing.
 I have noticed that my pathway students are not that used to writing essays.
 When writing essays, it is important to stick to the given topic and read the materials well.”

 In the Pathway courses, students specifically practice essay writing and get feedback from their teachers.

 “My goal is to make the courses as interactive as possible.
 I have tried to link the math problems to the students’ lives.
 This way the math problems are relevant to their situation: studying and working in Finland.
 Additionally, the math assignments are linked to the future courses.”

 “The math courses include an exam as well as homework.
 The students can choose 2-3 assignments to turn in, but it is not mandatory.
 However, if the students return them before the exam, they get feedback on what is going well, and where they still need practice.
 If the assignments are correct, they will get 20% towards their mark based on the assignments.
 These assignments are a great learning tool, as you already learn the basics before the exam.”

 During his lessons, Ilari asks a lot of questions and tries to get the students involved in the conversation.